fernando-aristizabal/gVal/README.md

 # Checkpoint 3: Extending Functionality
 - Accepts vectors files for candidate or benchmark maps.
-- Allows for metrics to be organized by geometries with associated parameter combinations.
+- Allows for metrics to be sorted by geometries with associated parameter combinations for analysis purposes.